-American Samoa is a group of 7 islands in the South Pacific Ocean.
+American Samoa is a group of 5 islands and 2 atolls in the South Pacific Ocean.
 It is an unincorporated and unorganized territory of the United States, and its residents are U.S. nationals who may become naturalized U.S. citizens.
-American Samoa has a land mass of 199 square miles, (CIA, 2013) with a population of 55,519 (Census, 2010).
+American Samoa has a land mass of 76 square miles, (CIA, 2014) with a population of 55,519 (Census, 2010).

-Pago Pago, the capital, is located on the island of Tutuila, which has approximately 95% of the population.
-According to the 2010 Census, 92.6% of the population is native Pacific Islander, 3.6% is Asian, and 0.9% is white.
+Pago Pago, the capital, is located on the island of Tutuila.
+According to the 2010 Census, 92.6% of the population of American Samoa is native Pacific Islander, 3.6% is Asian, and 0.9% is white.
 96.1% of the population speaks languages other than English.

 American Samoa has one hospital, the LBJ Tropical Medical Center, a 128-bed general acute care hospital, and five primary health centers.
-According to the WHO Western Pacific Regional Office, in 2003 American Samoa was served by 49 physicians, 15 dentists, 2 pharmacists, and 127 nurses.
 The American Samoa Department of Health is responsible for public health, communicable disease control, and local health dispensaries.